conflictmedia/psychodoc/README.md

 ## TODO:

 - [ ] Populate repository entries with a lot more data like effects and pharmacology/pharmocokinetics
+- [ ] Implement locally stored custom user added drugs to bridge gap until they are added to into the repository (maybe)
 - [ ] Add expieriences section to substances with links to expierience reports
 - [ ] Add Harm Reduction resource page